 This is a far from exhaustive list, and I hesitate to advise on which

-For example, some find the Fisher/Brown method of plating by measuring check-letter positions difficult and unreliable.
-However, I use it all the time - though invariably check options whenever possible against other aids.
+Some find the Fisher/Brown method of plating by measuring check-letter positions difficult and unreliable.
+However, I use it occasionally - though invariably check options whenever possible against other aids.

-My first 'cross-check' is the NPM Imprimatur photographs, though photographs of famous collections are also helpful.
+My first port of call is always the NPM Imprimatur photographs, though photographs of famous collections are also helpful.
 The Statham books are good for confirming the presence or otherwise of other features such as unlisted slightly double letters, die dots, guide-lines, guide dots, corner frame-line extensions, minor marks etc.

 Similarly, some people find the half-tone photographs of the Wiggins' collections in 'The Plating of Alphabet II' and 'The Plating of Alphabet III' difficult to use.
 However, I use them often: continuous usage accustoms the eyes to the minor detail that can be discerned.
 Having said that, I also confirm my determination by reference to the Imprimatur photographs, and to Wiggins' 'The Postage Stamps of Great Britain Part 2' and Tonna's 'Penny Red Stars', which give details of marks often not visible on the half-tones nor sometimes on the Imprimaturs.